LinkedInLearning/developing-with-gpt-oss-models-4168183/README.md

 # Developing with gpt-oss Models
-This is the repository for the LinkedIn Learning course "Developing with got-oss Models".
+This is the repository for the LinkedIn Learning course "Developing with gpt-oss Models".
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Developing with GPT and OSS Models][lil-thumbnail-url]